MasterKale/Docker-Django/README.md

     }

 The next time you run `docker-compose up` the `web` and `db` containers will both make use of the new password.

+### Redis Support

+An instance of Redis exists in the `redis` container.
+To integrate this into your Django project, add `django_redis` to your project's `INSTALLED_APPS` and include the following in `settings.py`:

+    # django-redis
+    CACHES = {
+        "default": {
+            "BACKEND": "django_redis.cache.RedisCache",
+            "LOCATION": "redis://redis:6379/1",
+            "OPTIONS": {
+                "CLIENT_CLASS": "django_redis.client.DefaultClient",
+            }
+        }
+    }
+    SESSION_ENGINE = "django.contrib.sessions.backends.cache"
+    SESSION_CACHE_ALIAS = "default"